christiecamp/bear-taker/README.md

 2. [Inquirer]((https://www.npmjs.com/package/inquirer/v/8.2.4)) - the NPM package that provides an easy way to capture user input in your Node. js command line interface applications.

-3. [Jest](https://jestjs.io/) - JavaScript testing framework used for testing.
+3. [Insomnia](https://insomnia.rest/) - open source API used for testing and development.

-4. [Fullstack Blog Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) - for additional guidance on creating a video.
+3. [Heroku](https://heroku.com) - used to deploy, manage, and scale the application.

 ### ![license](./bear-necessities/5.png)